EvHaus/test-runner-benchmarks/README.md

 - `jasmine`: A suite that has only the configuration needed to run the tests via Jasmine + JSDom
 - `jest`: A suite that has only the configuration needed to run the tests via Jest.
 - `jest-dot`: [It was suggested](https://github.com/facebook/jest/issues/6694#issuecomment-409574937) that using Jest's dot reporter might result in faster performance.
 This suite is identical to `jest` but uses the dot reporter to test that hypothesis.
-- `jest-goloveychuk`: [GitHub user @goloveychuk suggested a solution](https://github.com/facebook/jest/issues/6694#issuecomment-814234244) which reduces Jest's memory usage.
-This suite is identical to `jest` but uses the configuration provided in that comment.

 ## Results